 Finally, we can calculated the S/N and interpolated the detection efficiency (DE) from this.
-While in the simulation, we calculated DE values for the individual planet-star combinations, we show in Figure 5 the detection efficiency on a grid of R_p and P{orb} values for illustrative purpose specifically for a magnitude 11 G star and an observation time of two years.
+While in the simulation, we calculated DE values for the individual planet-star combinations, we show in Fig. 5 the detection efficiency on a grid of R_p and $P{\rm orb}$ values for illustrative purpose specifically for a magnitude 11 G star and an observation time of 2 yr.